openvocs/openvocs/Handbook_DRAFT/User_Handbook_v1_2.md

 }
 ```
 #### Hangup a call from a loop
 Hangup a call.
-Works only with sip gateway connected.
+Works only with SIP gateway connected.

 ```
 {